St. John's (NY) vs. Michigan: Odds, spread, over/under - November 13

 - Odds to win the national championship: +6000

-- St. John's (NY) is 26th in the country in terms of its odds to win the national championship (+6000), much higher than its computer rankings (151st).
+- In terms of its odds to win the national championship (+6000), St. John's (NY) is 26th in the country.
+It is way below that, 151st, according to computer rankings.

-- St. John's (NY)'s chances of winning the national championship, based on its odds, are 1.6%.
+- St. John's (NY) has a 1.6% chance of winning the national championship, based on its moneyline odds.

 Michigan Futures Odds